wellyal/react-awesome/README.md

 # react-awesome
-A set of links of my experience learning react on a real project
+A set of links from my experience learning react on a real project.
+I personally recommend this 'awesome tutorial' to the people who wanna have a deep understanding on how react and other web technologies/concepts works.
+That will help you to easily understand no just react or redux but everything involved with the javascript ecossystem and will make you have a brief about what is comming in the future.

 ###Initial Context
  - Vanilla Javascript